TFGUnitreeG1/unitree-g1-risk-aware-navigation/README.md

 Files derived from third-party projects retain their corresponding copyright and license headers where applicable.

-The terms of the original projects should be reviewed before redistributing or reusing those components.
+The terms and licenses of the original projects should be reviewed before redistributing or reusing those components.